CALVERT CITY, KY

 What Is the Current Site Status?

 Currently, EPA and KDEP are working to complete an evaluation of potential cleanup options and develop a cleanup plan.
-This information will be summarized in a Proposed Plan and provided to the public for review and comment.
+The results from this effort were summarized in a Proposed Plan and issued for public comment on November 30, 2017.
 The public comments will be used by EPA, in conjunction with KDEP, to select a remedy for the cleanup of the site.
+A final cleanup decision will be documented in a Record of Decision, tentatively planned for mid-2018.

 EPA’s Involvement at the Site